TimourIc/practice_computer_vision/README.md

-This is a directory for myself to remember pytorch after mainly working with Tensorflow for a while.
-We will compare three different models on their NIST performace.
+Simple repository to play around with different computer vision models and compare their performance on common benchmarks.